 So what can we, as responsible pet travelers, do to keep from spoiling the fun for everyone else?
 The tips below will help ensure you’re not the one whose dog is barking in a hotel.

-Ask If A Hotel Is The Best Choice
+Consider Whether A Hotel Is The Best Choice

 Before you travel together, you’ll need to understand your dog’s tendencies and limitations.
 It’s your job to keep your pup out of situations he’s not ready to handle.